shumilina-polina/React-Giphy/README.md

 * Enter the search keywords, scroll down and click to send
 * Attach your own file in _png_, _jpeg_ or _gif_ format
 * Change the theme from light to dark
-* Keyboard control if necessary
+* Keyboard control is supported

 The application uses the [GIPHY SDK](https://developers.giphy.com/docs/sdk).